frednourry/FnyLib7z/README.md

 ## Helper functions

 There are four helper functions to list, decompress and compress or update archives.
-You can use as input either a path, a File object, or a Uri (except for compress).
+You can use as input either a path, a File object, nUri (except for compress).

 ### List (and parsing) the content of an archive
 To list the contents of an archive, you must first create the output file with `listFiles(...)`, and